dsc-courses/dsc10-2023-sp/debugging.md

 5. Finally, go back to [dsc10.com](https://dsc10.com) and click the link to the assignment you were attempting to work on.
 It should now load without error.
 If you still see an error, make a post on Ed with a screenshot of the error you see now.

-### Why can’t I log in to Datahub?
+### Why can’t I log in to DataHub?

 Log out of all Google accounts or open an incognito window.
 When prompted, enter your full UCSD email, `username@ucsd.edu`, as your credentials.

-### How can Extension Students access Datahub?
+### How can Extension Students access DataHub?

-Extension students may receive separate accounts for the purpose of accessing Datahub.
+Extension students may receive separate accounts for the purpose of accessing DataHub.
 To look up your account information and reset any additional account passwords, visit [this website](https://sdacs.ucsd.edu/~icc/index.php) and enter your AX account in the username field and your UID in the Student ID field (e.g. "axNNNN", "cs120sp20aa", etc.)

 ### My notebook won't load.
-Is Datahub down?
+Is DataHub down?

-Sometimes Datahub does have availability issues.
+Sometimes DataHub does have availability issues.
 Usually it is back up and running again within an hour.
 In other instances, there are some things you can do to get the notebook running again: Make sure your internet connection is working.
 If you can, restart your server by clicking the button at the top right labeled "Control Panel", then select "Stop My Server", followed by "Start My Server".
 If that doesn't work, try restarting your computer and using a different browser.
 Whenever you resume working on a notebook, run all cells you've previously completed.
 If your problem persists after trying all these steps, please notify us on Ed.

+### What if I don't have access to DataHub and I still want to access DSC 10 materials?

+We welcome the general public to use our materials.
+If you're not enrolled in the class, you can access all lectures and assignments in our [public GitHub repository](https://github.com/dsc-courses/dsc10-2023-sp).